 THE boss of a glass container factory accepts his company has broken a planning condition requiring a rail terminal to be operational by last November.

 Chris Spray, operations director at Quinn Glass in Elton, made the admission at an employment tribunal in Liverpool.

 The condition was attached when Quinn, which opened in 2005, gained retrospective planning consent for the factory in November 2009 and the rail head was supposed to be operational within two years.

 It aimed to encourage a shift away from road-based transport and promote environmental quality.

-“We started work and on the right-hand side of the site we spent tens of thousands of pounds clearing the site and getting it ready.
+“We started work on site and on the right-hand side of the site we spent considerable tens of thousands of pounds clearing the site and getting it ready.
 We moved badger setts, we did all sorts of things to get the plant ready.

 “We had to write to the council saying we would not achieve our planning consent requirements right now because of the issues, so it’s not for want of trying.”

-The case was due to finish yesterday (Wednesday).
+The case was adjourned until yesterday (November 20).